huy/browser_programming/README.markdown

        this.main = $('#main');
      }

-A View can associate with DOM element, which exists in `Window.document` e.g.
+A View can associate with DOM element, which exists in `window.document` e.g.

       var AppView = Backbone.View.extend({
          el : $('#todoapp'),